Secure Data Protection

 6 minutes

-Read on to learn about the steps you can take to identify your risks and vulnerabilities and prepare to secure them with a holistic cybersecurity strategy.
+Read on to learn about the steps you can take to identify your risks, assess your vulnerabilities, and prepare to secure them with a holistic cybersecurity strategy.

 If you’d first like to find out how the DOT Security team takes a deep dive to find all business network vulnerabilities, check out the blog The DOT Security Risk Audit.

-Cybersecurity risk is the likelihood an organization has of being victim to a data breach and the losses that come with them.
-A successful cyberattack against a business can cause more than a one-time monetary loss: it can create ongoing reduced sales, reduced trust, and even downtime or closure.
+This is important to measure and understand because a successful cyberattack against can cause more than a one-time monetary loss: it can create ongoing reduced sales, reduced trust, and even downtime or closure.

 Though it’s not an exact science, there are a few ways to measure and understand a business’ cybersecurity risk.